 108 Woo Sung Street

 This very tiny hole-in-the-wall dishes out incredible bowls of brothy Japanese ramen.

-Enjoying Hong Kong’s sweeping skylines is a must, and there are many ways to enjoy these aerial views, from skyscraper observation decks, to ferris wheels, to one of the time honored must sees: The Peak.
+Enjoying Hong Kong’s sweeping skylines is a must, and there are many ways to enjoy these aerial views.
+There are skyscraper observation decks, ferris wheels, and one of the time-honored must-sees: The Peak.
 Boasting the highest point on Hong Kong Island, the peak is situated in a neighborhood that is considered the most coveted, dating back to colonial times.
-The kids loved taking The Peak Tram — this historic funicular railway dates back to 1888, and used to service the residents tucked in the hills.
+The kids loved taking The Peak Tram.
+This historic funicular railway dates back to 1888 and used to service the residents tucked in the hills.
 These days, it takes tourists up the very steep climb.
 It’s definitely a must, at least once.
 Use your Octopus Card (see tips below) and skip the line for tickets.

 Adjacent to The Big Buddha is the beautiful Po Lin Monastery, which is serenely set in peaceful gardens.
 Definitely take the time to stroll and find some inner quiet.

-You’ll be happy to know that there are plenty of dining options, but we were most surprised at how the quality of the dim sum was quite nice at the Plaza Inn on Main Street, USA.
-The family style dim sum was great, we all adored the Mickey pork buns, and it was a great way to escape the mid day heat!
+You’ll be happy to know that there are plenty of dining options.
+We were most surprised at how the quality of the dim sum was quite nice at the Plaza Inn on Main Street, USA.
+The family-style dim sum was great, we all adored the Mickey pork buns, and it was a great way to escape the mid-day heat!

 Lastly, go mid-week, if possible.
-Less crowds mean less time on lines, which will allow you to explore the park faster and to your heart’s content!
+Fewer crowds mean less time in lines, which will allow you to explore the park faster and to your heart’s content!